wundergraph/cosmo/examples/full-cosmo-docker/README.md

 }
 ```

-After you are done, you can clean up the demo by running `./destroy.sh`.
+After you are done, you can clean up the demo by running `./destroy.sh --last-release`.